Buckbrowser/buck-server/README.md

 > **Note**
 > You need to have a webserver **(apache)** installed with **php** and **mysql**

 Clone the server to a position where there is a web root.
 This means that it can be accessed by the browser from anywhere.
-After cloning the repository we will go to the server directory.
 ```
-git clone git@github.com:Langstra/buckbrowser.git
+git clone git@github.com:Buckbrowser/buck-server.git
-cd buckbrowser/server
 ```
 Next we need some composer packages.
 You need composer installed, if you do not have this then you can do that by checking out [getcomposer.org][1].
 ```
 composer install
 ```
-Next we need to create the database.
+Next, we need to create the database.
 We can do this by going into phpmyadmin or any other mysql client.
 Upload and execute **database.sql**.

-Last thing to do is to edit *server/config/db.php* and fill it with the database credentials.
+Last thing to do is to edit *config/db.php* and fill it with the database credentials.

   [1]: https://getcomposer.org/download/